hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 Joining subqueries, literal table expressions, tabular functions, lateral joins, and aliasing a table expression are not yet supported.

-**Note**: The equivalent SQL Syntax may vary from database to database.
+**Note**: The exact resulting SQL Syntax may vary from database to database.
 LiveSQL adapts it accordingly behind the scenes.